 10. Stapleton

-Due to the majority of the crime incidents like property crime and petty crimes, traveling with cash is found to be safe.
-There are some residents who report on feeling safe walking or biking across the neighborhood at late hours, even for tourists.
+Due to the majority of the crime incidents, like property crime and petty crimes, traveling with cash is found to be unsafe.
+There are some residents who report feeling unsafe walking or biking across the neighborhood at late hours, even for tourists.
 If you want to help someone who needs 24 hours Denver bonds, there are lots of bondsmen who can help.

-We at Red’s Anytime Bail Bonds, we have been located on Delaware Street since 1989, and we offer a helping hand to both our customers and the community for Denver jail bonds.
+We at Red’s Anytime Bail Bonds have been located on Delaware Street since 1989, and we offer a helping hand to both our customers and the community for Denver jail bonds.